-Parcel Lab is a residency and an hypermediatic project that brings together four authors: Daniel Canty, Chantal Neveu, Jack Stanley and Caroline Loncol Daigneault.
-The authors will be invited to delve into the grounds of OBORO’s 2009-2010 programming to find trails for thought, matter of fiction, to bridge the meaning of seemingly disparate activities, question the works, the events and the mechanisms and context that surround them.
+Parcel Lab is a residency and an hypermediatic project that uniting four authors: Daniel Canty, Chantal Neveu, Jack Stanley and Caroline Loncol Daigneault.
+The authors will be invited to delve into OBORO’s 2009-2010 programming to find trails for thought, matter of fiction, to bridge the meaning of seemingly disparate activities, question the works, the events and the mechanisms and context that surround them.

 At the core of the activities taking place inside and outside the gallery walls, the authors of the Parcel Lab will first target a detail.
 The Lab privileges close-ups to wide angles and interrogates its subject from an intimate perspective in order to isolate and scrutinize chosen details of exhibited works while carefully, intuitively and systematically selecting the context they inhabit.
 The parceled information collected by each author of the Lab will mesh the multiple and heterogeneous starting patterns for reflection and contributions of a critical and literary nature.

 OBORO's circular name suits it well.
 A gallery is, by definition, a place of transit.
 Exhibitions follow each other.
 Visitors appear and disappear, mostly without leaving a trace (after all, it’s usually forbidden to touch).
 In a string of white rooms pierced by light-wells, objects are momentarily arranged, gestures and gazes linger.
 The pure geometry of these spaces doesn’t really matter.
 Time passes through the walls and through consciousnesses.
 This teaches us, against all evidence, to reconcile ourselves to the intimacies of matter.